Last updated

 - Ettalong Beach is a protected bay with shallow waters and gentle waves perfect for young children and a beachfront playground.
 The bay location means flat water most days.

-- Terrigal Lagoon offers another excellent family option – an enclosed lagoon with shallow water, paddleboard and kayak hire.
+- Terrigal Lagoon is another family option – an enclosed lagoon with shallow water, paddleboard and kayak hire.

 Best surf beaches